-- 3 units, Letter, 3 lec, DE - DA, CSU - Maximum number of units for any combination of Directed Study 185, 285 and 385 is three (3). - This course allows students to pursue directed study in English on a contract basis under the direction of a supervising instructor.
+- DA.
+CSU - Maximum number of units for any combination of Directed Study 185, 285 and 385 is three (3). - This course allows students to pursue directed study in English on a contract basis under the direction of a supervising instructor.